Skyline Soaring Club in the Twenty-First Century

 The author accepts full responsibility for the accuracy or lack thereof in this narrative, and welcomes corrections and additions from any source.
 Of the many people who participated in assembling this record, we are particularly indebted to Charles Schwenker, Spencer Annear, Lonnie Patch, Jan Scott, Jack Perine, Rudy Rodgers, Jim Hard, Peter Bacqué, Tony Beck, and Charles Brown for their contributions.
 Very special thanks are due to Charlie Lee for many outstanding photographs, and to Trish Ward and Ernie Klimonda for many photographs, newspaper articles, and personal recollections.
 Piet Barber prepared this paper for presentation on the web.

-WSC, in turn, was created in 1974 when it took over the assets of the Capitol Area Soaring School (CASS).
-Currently inactive Skyliner Dick Ault was among the original stockholders in WSC.
-Current Skyliners Shane Neitzey, Piet Barber, Phil Jordan, Bill Wark, Joe Rees, and Bob Neff learned to fly at WSC; Spencer Annear and myself were later Corporate officers (Treasurer and Secretary, respectively) and stockholders in the company.
+The late Skyliner USAF General Dick Ault was among the original stockholders in WSC.
+Current Skyliners Shane Neitzey, Piet Barber, Phil Jordan (Emeritus), Joe Rees, and Paul Nassetta learned to fly at WSC; Spencer Annear and myself were both later Corporate officers (Treasurer and Secretary, respectively) and stockholders in the company.
 It was at WSC that I earned my CPL(G) and CFI(G) under the tutelage of people like Ernest Klimonda and Jim Kranda.

 Soaring history fans will be interested in the growing number of clubs that have published histories of their own organizations.
 For example

 Philadelphia Glider Council (Started in 1941!!)
 Soaring Society